top of page

 the importance of population monitoring

 Dr. Helen Morrogh-Bernard at BNF first began researching the Bornean orangutans in 2003.
 BNF now prides itself on having the second longest running orangutan project in the world.
-I was fortunate enough to spend two years adding to this data set looking at mother-infant relationships and population monitoring.
+My team and I investigated mother-infant relationships and population monitoring.
 I presented BNF's long-term population monitoring trend data between 1997 and 2015 at the International Conference on Rainforest Ecology, Diversity and Conservation in Borneo (Malaysia, 2015).
-See published works.

 ground use in a disturbed peat swamp forest